hackbg/fadroma/README.md

 The recommended way to use Fadroma is the project configurator at [https://fadroma.tech](https://fadroma.tech).

-It will serve you an empty project scaffold that will include a snapshot of the Fadroma libraries.
+It will include a snapshot of the Fadroma libraries as part of an empty project scaffold.

 ### Add to Deno